No Stylist (song)

-"No Stylist" is a song by French Montana featuring Drake.
+"No Stylist" is a song by Moroccan-American French Montana featuring Canadian rapper Drake.
 It was released on September 20, 2018.
-The song is a single on Montana's EP of the same name, which was released alongside the song.
+The song was released a single alongside an EP titled No Stylist / French Montana.
 It was later added to Montana's third studio album Montana, which was released in December 2019.

 Background

 The song was previewed at the Tao Downtown Nightclub in New York City on August 21, 2018.
 In the song, Drake threw more shots at Kanye West by saying, "Yeah, keepin' it G, I told her "don't wear no 350s 'round me", referencing the Adidas sneaker, Adidas Yeezy.

 Music video

 The song's accompanying music video was released on October 9, 2018.
 It featured cameos from ASAP Rocky, Cam’ron, Dapper Dan, Young Thug, Luka Sabbat, and Slick Rick.